temesghentekeste/weatherapp-js/README.md

 ## About <a name = "about"></a>

-Todo JS is a JavaScript project that is intended to showcase an understanding of such JavaScript concepts as Objects, Factory Functions, The Module Pattern, and OOP.
-The project also illustrates the concepts of Single Responsibility and Tightly Coupled Objects.
+Weatherapp JS is a JavaScript project that is intended to showcase an understanding asynchronous JavaScript  communication with promises or async/await and when to use them .
 The codebase is well structured into different modules using Webpack.
-To persist the data localStorage is implemented.

 <h3>Description <a name = "description"></a></h3>
 <h4>This project allows a user to:</h4>
-<li>Create a project</li>
-<li>Update a project</li>
-<li>Delete a project</li>
-<li>Add tasks to a project</li>
-<li>Update a particular task</li>
-<li>Delete task from a project</li>
-<li>Persist projects using browser's localStorage</li>
+<li>Search current weather condition of a given city</li>
+<li>Understand current min/max temperatures, humidty, pressure and wind speed of the given city </li>
+<li>Toggle temperature scales to and fro Celicius and Fahrenheit</li>
+<li>See useful error message if invalid city is searched</li>

 ## 🔴 Live Demo <a name = "live"></a>